 The economics rhyme with the philosophy.

-Obsidian's core app is free for personal use, and you own your files regardless.
-Infina is a $99 one-time license (price at the time of writing): no subscription, every 1.x update included, 7-day money-back guarantee, no questions asked.
+Obsidian's core app is free for personal use, and your files are plain Markdown on your own disk regardless.
+Infina is $99/year (price at the time of writing): flat, with unlimited words and unlimited voice commands, every update included, and a 7-day money-back guarantee, no questions asked.

-Compare a $15/month dictation subscription: $180 a year, forever, for a tool that stops the day you cancel.
-Infina pays for itself inside seven months and keeps working.
-The optional cloud add-on is $10/month with its own 7-day free trial, only if and when you want it.
+Compare a $15/month cloud dictation subscription: $180 a year, with every sentence you speak routed through someone else's servers.
+Infina is $99 a year and transcribes on your Mac.
+The optional cloud add-on is $9.99/month with its own 7-day free trial, only if and when you want it.
 Full details on pricing.

 FAQ